system-zero/system-zero/README.md

 multibyte strings, and also we extended it with interpolation expressions, and added some keywords, that are being used also in this codebase, like `is, isnot, ifnot, ...).
 We also added code to handle operations on signed integers.
-We've also used internally our own datatapes, and with the open possibility to expose them to the interpreter, and extend it with more rich types, like: maps, arrays, lists and our string type functions, and so on.
+We've also used internally our own datatypes, and with the open possibility to expose them to the interpreter, and extend it with more rich types, like: maps, arrays, lists and our string type functions, and so on.